 SABS provides weekly benefits even for those who were not earning a living at the time of the accident in which they were injured.
 This benefit is extended to those with catastrophic, non-catastrophic, and minor injuries alike, and is limited to $185 a week for 104 weeks.
 There is a 4-week waiting period before these benefits begin to be paid.

 Costs of Examination Reimbursement

 Up to $2,000 of the cost of any medical examinations and tests related to the injuries you received in an accident are covered.
 This maximum is per exam and is ultimately deducted from whatever your maximum limit is under your Medical and Rehabilitation Care benefit as dictated by your level of injury.

-It’s important to remember that while you’re entitled to compensation under SABS, your insurance provider is the one administering these benefits and may be reticent to qualify your injuries as severe in an effort to reduce their financial responsibilities.
+It’s important to remember that while you’re entitled to compensation under SABS, your insurance provider is the one administering these benefits and may be reluctant to qualify your injuries as non-minor or catastrophic in an effort to reduce their financial responsibilities.
 This is why having an accident lawyer by your side during this process can be invaluable.
-Lawyers that work with clients regularly know how to ensure the benefits you receive from SABS are appropriate.
+Lawyers that work with SABS regularly know how to ensure the benefits you receive from SABS are appropriate.
 Without an accident lawyer, you risk not getting what you’re entitled to receive.

 Being Responsible Without Being at Fault